antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/README.md

 The first model uses a lot of simplifying assumptions and deals only with:

-- four types of populations (meaning no age is included),
+- eight types of populations (no age is included),

 - available hospital beds,

-- medical suppliers, and
+- medical supplies, and

-- delivery of medical supplies.
+- related costs.

 Nevertheless, that simple model provides certain insights and it is a good starting point for multiple types of model extensions.